abdelouahabb/essog/README.md

 simple, just look where it is written **Download Zip** or something similar :p

-**How  to download the library tou said that i need it!**
+**How  to download the library you said that i need it!**

-after doanloading the library, just uncompress it, on linux, **right clic in the directory (blank area) and choose something like Open Terminal Here**.
+after downloading the library, just uncompress it, on linux, **right clic in the directory (blank area) and choose something like Open Terminal Here**.

     sudo python setup.py install